GabrielOliRod/questmartproject/README.md

 The platform is fully responsive, ensuring a smooth experience on all devices.
 However, as new features are being developed, some functionalities are still in progress.

 ## Challenges
+One of the biggest challenges was optimizing performance while maintaining an immersive experience.
+Implementing gamification mechanics, such as XP progression and interactive elements, also required careful planning and execution.

+## About the Code
 The project was developed using React, Next.js, and TailwindCSS.
 The main goal was to create a high-performance, responsive, and visually appealing platform.
 Future updates will include a login system, personalized accounts, and enhanced gamification mechanics.

-## About the Code
-It may seem simple, but the core functionality involves a home page where, after completing the Captcha and selecting "Start" on the Virtual Keyboard, the system shuffles and selects 10 questions from the chosen category.
-This process is handled using useEffect, ensuring randomness while allowing users to navigate between questions seamlessly.

 ## Stack
 * ReactJS